3 History of Rockets & Space Flight

 An illustration of the Earth surrounded by various satellites.

-The specific orbits of the Navstar GPS satellites are designed to ensure that at least four satellites are visible above the horizon at any given time anywhere on the surface of the Earth.
+The specific orbits of the Navstar GPS satellites are designed to ensure that at least four satellites are visible above the horizon at any given time anywhere on the Earth’s surface.

 Landsat satellites have accumulated continuous imagery records of the Earth’s surface since 1972.
 The first satellite, the Earth Resources Technology Satellite, was renamed Landsat 1 in 1975.
 Subsequently, Landsat 8 was launched in 2013.
 Landsat instruments have acquired millions of images that are publicly available through the U.S. Geological Survey (USGS).
 The imagery is used for agriculture, cartography, geology, forestry, regional planning, etc. In addition, it has become a unique record of human activity on Earth regarding urban expansion, deforestation, and melting of the polar ice caps.
 The most recent, Landsat 9, was launched in 2021.